olywoolsey/Notes/Mathematics/COMP2421-NumericatComputation/Dynamic Models and Rates of Change.md

-# Lecture 11: Dynamic models and rates of change
+# Dynamic models and rates of change
+#COMP2421
 ## Static versus dynamic problems
 -   So far we have considered computational models of problems that are assumed to be static, for example:

-    -   calculating the [distribution of temperature inside an object](./lec05.md) for a given, fixed, temperature distribution around the boundary;
+    -   calculating the distribution of temperature inside an object for a given, fixed, temperature distribution around the boundary;

-    -   finding the [flow of traffic in a network](./lec05.md) given a fixed set of observations;
+    -   finding the flow of traffic in a network given a fixed set of observations;

     -   the sparse matrix representation of the WWW, at a given instant in time, that is used by [Google's PageRank algorithm](https://en.wikipedia.org/wiki/PageRank#Algorithm).